ZamaZoe/rest-apis-project/README.md

 # REST API
-Theis is the REST API Documentation!
+This is the REST API Documentation!